-Management assessed our internal control over financial reporting as of June 30, 2016, the end of our 2016 fiscal year.
+Management assessed our internal control over financial reporting as of December 31, 2016, the end of the transition period covered by this Form 10-KT.
 Management based its assessment on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework).
 Management's assessment included evaluation of elements such as the design and operating effectiveness of key financial reporting controls, process documentation, accounting policies, and our overall control environment.

-Based on this assessment, management has concluded that our internal control over financial reporting was effective as of the end of the fiscal year to provide reasonable assurance regarding the reliability of financial reporting and the preparation of consolidated financial statements for external reporting purposes in accordance with U.S. generally accepted accounting principles.
+Based on this assessment, management has concluded that our internal control over financial reporting was effective as of the end of the transition period to provide reasonable assurance regarding the reliability of financial reporting and the preparation of consolidated financial statements for external reporting purposes in accordance with U.S. generally accepted accounting principles.
 We reviewed the results of management's assessment with the Audit Committee of our Board of Directors.

-Our independent registered public accounting firm, Ernst & Young, independently assessed the effectiveness of the company's internal control over financial reporting, as stated in the firm's attestation report, which is incorporated by reference into Part II, Item 8 of this Form 10-K.
+Our independent registered public accounting firm, Kost Forer Gabbay & Kasierer, a member of Ernst & Young, independently assessed the effectiveness of the company's internal control over financial reporting, as stated in the firm's attestation report, which is incorporated by reference into Part II, Item 8 of this Form 10-KT.